JLague/JLague/README.md

 ## About me

 - :mortar_board: Diploma of College Studies (DSC) in Computer science and mathematics from Cégep Limoilou
-- :mortar_board: Second-year computer engineering student at Université Laval
+- :mortar_board: Computer engineering student at Université Laval
 - :office: Worked for Calcul Québec/Compute Canada
 - :office: Worked as a research intern in computer vision and artificial intelligence @ [CVSL](http://vision.gel.ulaval.ca/en/index.php)

 ### Projects that I've contributed to

-- [credigit](https://github.com/JLague/credigit) - A point of sale system using AES and fingerprint matching
+- [credigit](https://github.com/JLague/credigit) - A point of sale system using AES and fingerprint matching.
 - [mii](https://github.com/codeandkey/mii) - A smart search engine for module environments.

 ### Interests